fanhenrique/my-tasks/README.md

 ### Delete Node

-  To delete some node use the `--delete`/`-d` option followed by the ids of the nodes.
+  To delete some node use the `--delete`/`-d` option followed by the list of ids of the nodes.

   ```
-  python main.py --check 3 4 7 9
+  python main.py --delete 3 4 7 9
   ```

 ### Edit Node